ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 ---
 title: Expose your services using OVHcloud Public Cloud Load Balancer
-excerpt: ""
+excerpt: "How to expose your services hosted on Managed Kubernetes Service using the OVHcloud Public Cloud Load Balancer"
-updated: 2024-01-09
+updated: 2024-01-18
 ---

 > [!warning]
 >
-> Usage of the [Public Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/) with Managed Kubernetes Service (MKS) is currently in Beta phase.
-This feature is also available to customers using the services of our US subsidiary.
+> Usage of the [Public Cloud Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/) with Managed Kubernetes Service (MKS) is currently in Beta phase.
+> This feature is also available to customers using the services of our US subsidiary.
 >

 ## Objective

-This guide aim to explain how to use our Public Cloud Load Balancer to expose your app hosted on our [Managed Kubernetes Service (MKS)](https://www.ovhcloud.com/en/public-cloud/kubernetes/).
+This guide aim to explain how to use OVHcloud Public Cloud Load Balancer to expose your app hosted on [Managed Kubernetes Service (MKS)](https://www.ovhcloud.com/en/public-cloud/kubernetes/).
-If you're not comfortable with the different ways of exposing your applications in Kubernetes, or if you're not familiar with the notion of service type 'loadbalancer', we recommend you start by reading [this guide](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-using-lb?id=kb_article_view&sysparm_article=KB0050008) detailing the different methods for exposing your containerized applications hosted in Kubernetes.
+If you're not comfortable with the different ways of exposing your applications in Kubernetes, or if you're not familiar with the notion of service type 'loadbalancer', we do recommend to start by reading the guide explaining how to [Expose your app deployed on an OVHcloud Managed Kubernetes Service](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-using-lb?id=kb_article_view&sysparm_article=KB0050008), you can find the details on different methods to expose your containerized applications hosted in Managed Kubernetes Service.

 Our Public Cloud Load Balancer is relying on Openstack Octavia project, this project provides a Cloud Controller Manager (CCM) allowing Kubernetes clusters to interact with Load Balancers.
 For Managed Kubernetes Service (MKS), this Cloud Controller is installed and configured by our team allowing you to easily create, use and configure our Public Cloud Load Balancers.
 You can find the CCM opensource project documentation [here](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md)

-This guide uses some concepts that are specific to our Public Cloud Load Balancer (listener, pool, health monitor, member, ...)  and to the Public Cloud Network (Gateway, Floating IP).
-You can find concepts description on this [page](https://help.ovhcloud.com/csm/worldeuro-documentation-public-cloud-network-concepts?id=kb_browse_cat&kb_id=574a8325551974502d4c6e78b7421938&kb_category=9a19a664ede06d102d4c139330b8ce8f) for the Load Balancer and on that [page](https://help.ovhcloud.com/csm/en-ie-public-cloud-network-concepts?id=kb_article_view&sysparm_article=KB0050139) for the Public Cloud Network products.
+This guide uses some concepts that are specific to our Public Cloud Load Balancer (listener, pool, health monitor, member, ...)  and to the OVHcloud Public Cloud Network (Gateway, Floating IP).
+You can find more informations regarding Public Cloud Network products concepts on our official documentation, for example [network concepts](https://help.ovhcloud.com/csm/worldeuro-documentation-public-cloud-network-concepts?id=kb_browse_cat&kb_id=574a8325551974502d4c6e78b7421938&kb_category=9a19a664ede06d102d4c139330b8ce8f) and [loadbalancer concept](https://help.ovhcloud.com/csm/en-ie-public-cloud-network-concepts?id=kb_article_view&sysparm_article=KB0050139)

 ## Prerequisites

 #### Kubernetes version
-- To be able to deploy Public Cloud Load Balancers, your Managed Kubernetes Service must run or have been upgraded to the following patch versions:
+To be able to deploy [Public Cloud Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/), your Managed Kubernetes Service must run or have been upgraded to the following patch versions:

 | Kubernetes versions |
 |-------------|